zenorogue/hyperrogue/tessellations/sample/README.md

 if no we generate a new tile.
 However, coordinate-based computations in hyperbolic geometry are prone to numerical precision errors, so occassionally this may result in errors.

 HyperRogue also implements the algorithm described [here](https://arxiv.org/abs/2111.12040) to create tree structures which avoid this problem.
-This is not used by default because occassionally (very rarely) generating a tree structure can take some time.
+This is not used by default because occassionally (very rarely) generating a tree structure can take some time (also it currently does not support affine, star, or tessellations with (ultra-)ideal-vertices).
 To run the algorithm, in 'experiment with geometry' pick 'size of the world' -> 'strict tree maps' -> 'strict tree based'.
 In the 'size of the world' menu you can also get various information regarding the tree structure obtained.